-The provision would increase the net operating loss (NOL) carry-back period from two years to five years in the case of an NOL for any taxable year either beginning or ending during 2008 or 2009.
-The benefit would not be available to Fannie Mae, Freddie Mac and businesses that received money from the Temporary Asset Relief Program.
+The provision would increase the net operating loss (NOL) carry-back period from two years to five years in the case of an NOL for any taxable year either beginning or ending in 2008.
+The benefit would apply to small businesses only.
+For the purpose of the provision, a business qualifies as "small" if its annual gross receipts is \$15 million or less.

 Businesses that are unable to absorb their current losses with past tax payments do not receive immediate benefits from investment tax incentives such as expensing or bonus depreciation.
 Unused deductions can't be used until future years.
 Because this blunts any stimulus provided by investment tax incentives, extending the carry-back period would enhance these incentives.
-The more generous carry-back period could allow a company to benefit immediately from temporary investment incentives.
+The more generous carry-back period could allow a business to benefit immediately from temporary investment incentives.

-The provision would also give an infusion of cash to businesses that are running losses, which may promote investment.
+The provision would also give an infusion of cash to some businesses that are running losses, which may promote investment.
 This might be especially important if those businesses have trouble borrowing because of financial market problems.
 The carry-back provision acts like an interest-free loan to these businesses.
 The Congressional Budget Office (2008) has concluded, however, that "effects of taxes on investment that stem from their impact on cash-flow are generally believed to be weaker, dollar for dollar, than those that stem from the direct effects of taxes on the cost of capital."
 But this relationship might be reversed when businesses are having difficulty obtaining external finance.

-The provision would also help businesses that were relatively healthy in the past but now face large losses.
+The provision would also help small businesses that were relatively healthy in the past but now have losses that are larger than recent profits or, for flow-through businesses, larger than the sum of recent profits and other income of owners.
 The provision would benefit old capital held by these businesses, but it is not clear whether it would induce them to undertake new investment.
-Start-ups and businesses that have large losses relative to past gains would receive no benefit from the provision.
+Large businesses, start-ups businesses that have large losses relative to past gains, and small businesses whose owners can offset their losses from the business with other income would receive no benefit from the provision.